FOOD & COOKING

 A pickup truck came up behind us and desperately wanted us to go faster than the posted 20 miles per hour.
 I stayed at 20 mph and hoped to find a pull-off, so these guys could pass us.
 My son, who was about 10, looked back at them and said, "You should speed up."
 I looked at how far the car could potentially tumble and said, "This is not the place to experiment.
 The place to experiment is in the kitchen."

 So that's what I do: I experiment in the kitchen, wherever I'm cooking -- at home, or at the Murray Hill Market, or at one of my (relatively rare) private catering projects.
-(For example, for the past two years, I have served as the chef for the world-class musicians from all around the country who have participated in the annual two-week ChamberFest Cleveland series -- breakfast, lunch, afternoon stuff, and an occasional dinner, for 14 consecutive days.)
+(For example, I have served as the chef for the world-class musicians from all around the country who have participated in the annual two-week ChamberFest Cleveland series -- breakfast, lunch, afternoon stuff, and an occasional dinner, for 14 consecutive days.)